ianforcements/ihdchp/README.md

 # ihdchp
 Ian's Humble DHCP server

-I'm writing this to learn more about the protocol and some basic networking concepts.
+I'm writing this to learn more about the protocol and some fundamental networking concepts.

-Placeholder currently.
+Uses debug macros written by Zed Shaw